EmiliaHauskaviita/plantproject/README.md

 - Breadboard B12(VCC) is connected to the breadboard section where VCC from the Arduino is connected.

-- Breadboard C12 is connected to f11 (VCC).
+- Breadboard C12 (OUT) is connected to f11 (VCC).
+Note!
+This is correct only if a pull-up resistor is used for the OUT signal.

 - Breadboard H12 (OUT) is directly connected to Arduino Digital Pin 2.

 - Breadboard F14 (GND) is connected to the breadboard’s GND rail, which is also connected to GND from the Arduino.

-- Between d12 (OUT)and f12 (OUT) there is a resistor. the resistor is helping stabilize the communication between your Arduino and the DHT11 sensor by pulling the data line to a reliable voltage level.
+- Between D12 (OUT)and F12 (OUT) there is a resistor.
+The resistor is helping stabilize the communication between Arduino and the DHT11 sensor by pulling the data line to a reliable voltage level.

 **Relay Module:**